upper waypoint

 The measure will also add language declaring marriage “a fundamental right.”
 In practice, same-sex marriages have been legal in California since 2013, when a U.S. Supreme Court ruling allowed them to resume.
 However, California Democratic lawmakers put this measure on the ballot to protect against possible federal changes to marriage protections.

-Medi-Cal funding
+Proposition 35: Medi-Cal funding

 A third winning measure is Proposition 35, which will shore up funding for Medi-Cal, the public insurance program for lower-income Californians.
-The measure, which had 67% support as of early Wednesday morning, will make a tax on health insurance companies permanent and prevent lawmakers from using the tax revenue to replace existing state Medi-Cal spending.
+The measure, which had 67% support as of early Wednesday afternoon, will make a tax on health insurance companies permanent and prevent lawmakers from using the tax revenue to replace existing state Medi-Cal spending.

 Today, more than 14 million Californians — about a third of the state population — use Medi-Cal.
-But with California’s reimbursement rate well below the national average, many providers won’t treat Medi-Cal patients.
+However, with California’s reimbursement rate well below the national average, many providers won’t treat Medi-Cal patients.
 The measure is projected to generate more than $35 billion over the next four years.
 It’s backed by doctors, hospitals and clinics that want the money to go toward increased payments.

-All three measures that succeeded were popular across the state, according to Mark Baldassare, survey director at the nonpartisan Public Policy Institute of California.
+All four measures that succeeded were popular across the state, according to Mark Baldassare, survey director at the nonpartisan Public Policy Institute of California.
 Proposition 36, the criminal justice measure, he noted, was showing particularly broad-based support.

 “It’s one of those rare circumstances where it’s passing in every county.
 There are not many times where you see that kind of consensus about changing criminal policy,” Baldassare said.
 “The right to marriage equality, Proposition 3, also had very strong support but with more divisions across the state.”

-Rent control
+Proposition 33: Rent control

-Meanwhile, a measure that would allow local governments to expand rent control failed to win support from a majority of voters, with 62% of voters opposing it in early returns.
 Proposition 33 would have permitted local governments to expand rent control by repealing a state law called the Costa-Hawkins Act, which bars rent regulations on single-family homes and units built after 1995 — and exempts landlords from rent control when a unit becomes vacant, allowing them to set their own rates for the next tenants.

 The measure would also have prevented the state from passing any new laws limiting local rent control.
 Voters rejected similar ballot measures in 2018 and 2020.